JabRef/JabRef-Browser-Extension/README.md

 - Inserts initial citation placeholders because we have no access to the user cursor from the back-end when the Apps Script code is deployed as an API executable
-- Performs citation conversions to footnotes because there Apps Script has no API to insert footnotes into the document, only edit or remove them.
+- Performs citation conversions to footnotes because the Apps Script has no API to insert footnotes into the document, only edit or remove them.